PatilDevanshDeepak/CalcXL/README.md

 # CalcXL version 0.4 - Stable
 ## This is a stable branch and might not contain bugs

-## Repo's naem is updated to: CalcXL
+## Repo's name is updated to: CalcXL

 📖 **[How to Use Guide](./HOWTOUSE.md)** | Quick Start